aandr26/AWS-SAP-C01-Study-Guide/docs/8_Databases/8a_DB_Introduction/DB_Models_Engines.md

     * Doesn't scale well.
     * Not suitable for dynamic data.
     * Favors data that is defined upfront and fixed.
-    * Uses ACID (Atomicity, Consistencty, Isolation, Durability)
+    * Uses ACID (Atomicity, Consistency, Isolation, Durability)
       * The tradeoff is in performance - it is slower.
     * Best for transactional, highly structured.
   * **NoSQL:**